-- To make the eclairs, put the milk and 80ml (3fl oz) water into a pan.
-Add the butter, salt and sugar.
+- To make the eclairs, put the milk and 80ml water into a pan.
+Add the butter, a large pinch of salt and sugar.
 Heat slowly until the butter has melted.
 Then bring to the boil and when the whole surface is boiling with large bubbles, remove from the heat and add the flour all at once.
 Stir well until the mixture leaves the sides of the pan clean.
 Return the pan to a medium heat and continue stirring until the mixture no longer sticks to the pan or the spoon.
-Leave to cool for a few minutes.
+Leave to cool for a few mins.

 - Gradually beat in half of the beaten eggs.
 Lift a little of the mixture with the spoon and if it falls of with a clean brake then it is ready.
 If it does not fall off at all then keep adding a little egg at a time until the right consistency is obtained.
 The mixture must be firm enough to hold its shape when piped.

-- Once the liquid has thickened, reduce the heat and cook for a minute.
+- Once the liquid has thickened, reduce the heat and cook for 1 min.
 Remove from the heat and stir in the caramel mix.
 Pour into a shallow bowl and place a piece of clingfilm directly onto the surface to prevent a skin from forming.
 Leave until cold.

 - Put the custard filling into a piping bag fitted with a plain 8mm nozzle.
 Pipe the custard into the choux buns through the slit you made previously.